balaji-balu/awesome-articles/elixir.md

 ### Eco-system:

+[PoolBoy](https://elixirschool.com/en/lessons/misc/poolboy) : You can easily exhaust your system resources if you do not limit the maximum number of concurrent processes that your program can spawn.
+Poolboy is a widely used lightweight, generic pooling library for Erlang that addresses this issue.

 [Broadway](https://hexdocs.pm/broadway/introduction.html): is a library for building concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
 Broadway pipelines are concurrent and robust, thanks to the Erlang VM and its actors.
 Built on top of GenStage.

 **[Cowboy](https://github.com/ninenines/cowboy)**: Small, fast, modern HTTP server for Erlang/OTP.
 Phoenix uses these underneath for web server functions.